Dividing up assets during a divorce can be complicated.

 Impact of divorce type on inheritance

 Each divorce is different.
-However, most divorces are categorised as mutual or contenting.
+But most divorces are categorised as mutual or contenting.

 Uncontested divorce